Amid hype over constitution, Egypt's police brace for the worst

 Emara, a slick 30-year veteran of the Interior Ministry who was wearing a charcoal grey suit, barks orders down the phone.

-While the country focuses on the referendum, Emara tuned in to a television programme on the Palestinian militant group Hamas, an offshoot of the Muslim Brotherhood which controls the neighbouring Gaza Strip.
+While the country focuses on the referendum, Emara tuned in to a television program on the Palestinian militant group Hamas, an offshoot of the Muslim Brotherhood which controls the neighboring Gaza Strip.

 Like many Egyptian security officials, he is convinced Hamas is funding and providing weapons to al Qaeda-inspired militants in the Sinai which plot against the state.
 Hamas denies the allegations.
 The Brotherhood says it is a peaceful movement.